 You can have 10 acres of land, and they’ll all be over by the fence.
 They regularly try to put their heads through it or wiggle their nose in it.”
 Sarson says that’s why the most important consideration when putting up a goat fence is the size of the vertical openings.

-If you only have goats in the pen, as Gaines does, Sarson recommends Bekaert Sheep and Goat Fence, 1348-4.
 This is Bekaert’s most popular wire for sheep and goats and has openings that are four inches square.
 “This prevents the animals from being able to put their heads through the fence at all,” Sarson says.

 For Other Animals With Your Goats